COUNSELING AND PSYCHOLOGICAL SERVICES FOR GRADUATE STUDENTS

 - Stress is a part of life; however, often we do not incorporate stress relief into our daily routines which, over time, can cause stress to build up and adversely affect our well-being and productivity.
 This workshop will review several effective stress relieving techniques to enhance stress management and overall well-being.

-The single session series will begin again in the same order in November, 2021.
+The single session workshops will offered via telehealth in the same order until the last week of classes.

 All workshops are meeting via telehealth and students can self-enroll for a workshop through the Student Portal.